0808 808 4000 Get help now

 Budgeting

 Work out a budget to include your income and expenditure while you are studying.
 Decide what period the budget covers.
 For example, term-time or including holidays.
-You can use our Digital Advice Tool to work out your budget.
+You can use My Money Steps to work out your budget.

 Bank accounts